JuliaServices/DBMigrations.jl/README.md

 should be descriptive of the migration.
 The file extension currently must be `.sql`.

-Migration files found in `dir` will be checked against a special `__migrations__` table that the Migrations.jl package manages in the database connection for tracking which migrations have already been applied.
+Migration files found in `dir` will be checked against a special `__migrations__` table that the DBMigrations.jl package manages in the database connection for tracking which migrations have already been applied.
 If a migration file is found in `dir` that has not been applied, it will be applied to the database.
 If a migration file is found in `dir` that has already been applied, it will be skipped.
 If a migration file is found in `dir` that has been applied but has changed since